 For more extensive projects, we act as contract administrator for the formal contract between the client and the building contractor.
 We check that the contractor meets the technical specification, applies quality control and progresses against the schedule.
-We also remain responsible for trades and suppliers in other areas of the project (such as carpet fitters and window dressers).
+We also arrange other trades and suppliers (such as carpet fitters and window dressers).

 interior design and project management fees

-This page has taken you through the three stages of interior design and project management.
-To help clients to see how we work in a real situation, we documented this home renovation case study which you may be interested to read.
+Here we’ve described the three stages of interior design and project management.
+To see how we work in a real situation, you might like to read this home renovation case study.